Deramijoe/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

-a scripr thst counts the numbee of directories in a path
+a sript that create a global variable